-In all five watersheds, the erosion rate distribution is right-skewed to some extent, such that greater proportions of higher erosion rates than higher deposition rates are observed.
-In the unmined case and the mined case with no erodibility change, time-averaged erosion rates do not exceed 0.6 mm/yr anywhere in the study watersheds.
-The distribution is broader-that is, maximum erosion and deposition rates are greater-in the mined case with no erodibility change than in the unmined case.
-The distribution of erosion rates becomes progressively more skewed towards higher erosion rates as the extent to which the erodibility of mined areas recovers to its pre-mining state declines.
-The 100% recovery case exhibits an effectively identical distribution of 10 kyr average erosion and deposition rates to the mined case with no erodibility change.
-In the 0\% recovery case, small proportions of the study catchments can experience erosion rates up to 3.5 mm/yr, approximately a six-fold increase from the mined case with no erodibility change.
-Maximum deposition rates decline approximately 20% from the mined case with no erodibility change to the 0% recovery case.
+In all five watersheds, the erosion rate distribution is right-skewed to some 638 extent, such that greater proportions of higher erosion rates than higher 639 deposition rates are observed.
+In the unmined case and the mined case 640 with no erodibility change, time-averaged erosion rates do not exceed 0.6 641 mm/yr anywhere in the study watersheds.
+The distribution is broader- 642 that is, maximum erosion and deposition rates are greater-in the mined 643 case with no erodibility change than in the unmined case.
+The distribution 644 of erosion rates becomes progressively more skewed towards higher erosion 645 rates as the extent to which the erodibility of mined areas recovers to its pre-646 mining state declines.
+The 100% recovery case exhibits an effectively identical 647 distribution of 10 kyr average erosion and deposition rates to the mined case 648 with no erodibility change.
+In the 0% recovery case, portions of the study 649 catchments can experience erosion rates up to 3.5 mm/yr-maximum rates 650 are more than double this value but do not affect enough of the catchment to 651 be visible on Fig. 10-approximately a six-fold increase from the mined case 652 with no erodibility change.
+Deposition rates remain fairly consistent among 653 all mined cases due to the balancing effects of greater erodibility and greater 654 sediment fluxes.
+655

-4.4.
+656 4.4.
 Spatial patterns in erosion rates

 Erosion over the 10 kyr model runs is highly variable in space (Figs. 11 and 12 show the 50% recovery case in the White Oak watershed, but results hold across all five watersheds we investigated).
 While the magnitudes of erosion change based on the recovery scenario selected, the spatial patterns in erosion do not.
-In the unmined DEM (Fig. 11A) and the unmined portions of the mined catchment (Fig. 11B; left side of the DEM), erosion is fairly minimal (maximum of 6.4 m over 10 kyr; <1 m in most areas), except in locations where DEM artefacts (for example the DEM mosaicing and contour digitization artefacts visible in Fig. 12A) or non-MTR human alterations to the landscape (e.g., dams, roads) have driven minor erosion hotspots.
+In the unmined DEM (Fig. 11A) and the unmined portions of the mined catchment (Fig. 11B; left side of the DEM), erosion is fairly minimal (maximum of 6.4 m over 10 kyr; <1 m in most areas), except in locations where DEM artefacts (for example the mosaicing and contour digitization artefacts visible in Fig. 12A) or non-MTR/VF human alterations to the landscape (e.g., dams, roads) have driven minor erosion hotspots.

-Erosion rates across most of the mined portion of the landscape are low, with the flattened ridgetop/filled valley topography experiencing <1 m of erosion on its flat surfaces (Figs. 11B and 12).
-Predicted erosion is greatest along the margins of the MTR-mined area, with magnitudes of erosion reaching up to 75.8 m over the 10 kyr period.
-The locations of the most rapid predicted erosion are steep valley fill faces, the scarps defining the edges of the mined areas (and scarps left by reclamation practices within mined areas), and the steep hillslopes just downslope of mined flats (Fig. 12).
-Predicted deposition reaches a maximum of 7.4 m over 10 kyr, and is concentrated primarily at the base of steep scarps and in low-order valleys, with more minor amounts in human-made impoundment structures on the mined surface (Fig. 12).
+Erosion rates across most of the mined portion of the landscape are low, 667 with the flattened ridgetop/filled valley topography experiencing <1 m of 668 erosion on its flat surfaces (Figs. 11B and 12).
+Predicted erosion is greatest 669 along the margins of the MTR/VF-mined area, with magnitudes of erosion 670 exceeding 25 m (maximum of 75.8 m) over the 10 kyr period.
+The locations of 671 the most rapid predicted erosion are steep valley fill faces, the scarps defining 672 the edges of the mined areas (and scarps left by reclamation practices within 673 mined areas), and the steep hillslopes just downslope of mined flats (Fig. 12).
+674 Predicted deposition can exceed 2 m (maximum of 7.4 m) over 10 kyr, and is 675 concentrated primarily at the base of steep scarps and in low-order valleys, 676 with more minor amounts in human-made impoundment structures on the 677 mined surface (Fig. 12).
+678